-ASF Group Limited (ASF) has provided the Group with an unsecured \$250,000 loan facility.
-The loan has an interest rate of 10% per annum, payable on a quarterly basis, with a maturity date of 31 December 2023.
-The facility has been drawn down and repaid during the reporting period, with any undrawn amounts remaining available to the Group.
+(1) ASF Group Limited (ASF) provided the Group with an unsecured \$250,000 loan facility.
+The loan had an interest rate of 10% per annum, payable on a quarterly basis, and matured on 31 December 2023.
+The facility was not utilised during the current period but was utilised during the 2023 financial year.
 Geoff Baker, Louis Chien and Min Yang, directors of the Company, are also directors of ASF.
-Total interest paid during the year to ASF was \$5,411 (2022: \$6,575).
-ASF had provided the Group with a similar facility that was repaid upon expiration on 30 September 2021.
+Total interest paid during the year to ASF was nil (2023: \$5,411).